Tenoroc - Things to Do

 Shooting Sports Center

 Visitors may use canoes or kayaks on any lake where boats are allowed, but quotas on the number of boats per lake are enforced and paddlers will be competing with anglers for a slot.
-A paddling trail exists for canoeing and kayaking enthusiasts.
+Two paddling trails exist for canoeing and kayaking enthusiasts.

-Two sizeable picnic pavilions with nearby restrooms are available for large gatherings; these facilities are in close proximity to ADA-accessible Derby Lake and Picnic Lake and feature fishing piers, boardwalks and platforms to provide opportunities for fishing, canoeing and kayaking and wildlife viewing.
+Two sizable picnic pavilions with nearby restrooms are available for large gatherings; these facilities are in close proximity to ADA-accessible Derby Lake and Picnic Lake.
+Both lakes offer opportunities for fishing and wildlife viewing.
+Picnic Lake is also open to boating.